What Are Fiber-Optic Sensors?

 Flexible

-Fiber-optic cables in through-beam mode are ideal for monitoring large areas.
-Reflex fiber-optic cables, on the other hand, are particularly effective for detecting heterogeneous objects and can also be used for measuring applications through the evaluation of the reflected light.
+Fiber-optic cable bands in through-beam mode are ideal for monitoring large areas.
+Reflex fiber-optic cable bands, on the other hand, are particularly effective for detecting heterogeneous objects and can also be used for measuring applications through the evaluation of the reflected light.

 Miniature